Elisabet Sahtouris

-Elisabet Sahtouris is an evolution biologist, futurist, speaker, author and sustainability consultant to businesses, government agencies and other organizations.
-She is a US and Greek citizen who has lived in the US, Canada, Greece, Peru and Spain while lecturing, doing workshops and media appearances on all continents.
-She has a PhD from Dalhousie University in Canada.
-She consults with corporations and government organizations in Australia, Brazil, Europe, Asia, Africa and the United States.
+Elisabet Sahtouris (January 23, 1936 - December 21, 2024) was an evolutionary biologist, futurist, speaker, author and sustainability consultant.
+She was a US and Greek citizen who lived in the US, Canada, Greece, Peru and Spain while lecturing, doing workshops and media appearances on all continents.
+She earned a PhD from Dalhousie University in Canada.
+During her lifetime, she consulted with corporations and government organizations in Australia, Brazil, Europe, Asia, Africa and the United States.

 Sahtouris co-convened two symposia on the foundations of science in Hokkaido and Kuala Lumpur.
-She is currently Professor in Residence at Chaminade University in Honolulu, Hawaii, teaching in the School of Business & Communication MBA Program and helping redesign it for entrepreneurship in local living economies.
-She is a member of the Evolutionary Leaders and a founding member of Rising Women; Rising World.
-She promotes a vision she believes will result in the sustainable health and well-being of humanity within the larger living systems of Earth and the cosmos.
+She was Professor in Residence at Chaminade University in Honolulu, Hawaii, teaching in the School of Business & Communication MBA Program and helping redesign it for entrepreneurship in local living economies.
+She was a member of the Evolutionary Leaders and a founding member of Rising Women; Rising World.

-She has appeared in films including Occupy Love, I Am, Femme, Love Thy Nature and Money & Life.
-Her books include EarthDance: Living Systems in Evolution, A Walk Through Time: from Stardust to Us, Biology Revisioned (with Willis Harman). and new ebook Gaia’s Dance: The Story of Earth & Us.
+She appeared in films including Occupy Love, I Am, Femme, Love Thy Nature and Money & Life.
+Her books include EarthDance: Living Systems in Evolution, A Walk Through Time: from Stardust to Us, Biology Revisioned (with Willis Harman), and Gaia’s Dance: The Story of Earth & Us.